WiFi Training Course with Hands-On Labs (Online, Onsite, and Classroom Live)

 - Metropolitan WiFi Network Design and Deployment Training

-- If you are familiar with some aspects of WiFi Training, we can omit or shorten their discussion.
+- If you are familiar with some aspects of WiFi Training Hands-On, we can omit or shorten their discussion.

-- We can adjust the emphasis placed on the various topics or build the WiFi Training course around the mix of technologies of interest to you (including technologies other than those included in this outline).
+- We can adjust the emphasis placed on the various topics or build the WiFi Training Hands-On course around the mix of technologies of interest to you (including technologies other than those included in this outline).

-- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the WiFi Training course in manner understandable to lay audiences.
+- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the WiFi Training Hands-On course in a manner understandable to lay audiences.

 After completing this WiFi Training course, attendees will be able to: